miningwolf/docs/docs/wolfbuk/io/wolfscript/WolfScript.md

 ##### <a id='idletimeout'></a>public static  property __IdleTimeout__

-_Get: Gets the idle kick timeout.<br>Set: Loads an image from a file, and returns a cached image for the specific server-icon. <p> Size and type are implementation defined.
-An incompatible file is guaranteed to throw an implementation-defined `Exception`._
+_Get: Gets the idle kick timeout.<br>Set: Set the idle kick timeout.
+Any players idle for the specified amount of time will be automatically kicked. <p> A value of 0 will disable the idle kick timeout._

 Get | Description
 --- | ---
-`int` | a cached server-icon that can be used for a `ServerListPingEvent#setServerIcon(CachedServerIcon)` /
-    public static CachedServerIcon loadServerIcon(File file) throws IllegalArgumentException, Exception {
-        return server.loadServerIcon(file);
-    }

-    /** Creates a cached server-icon for the specific image. <p> Size and type are implementation defined.
-An incompatible file is guaranteed to throw an implementation-defined `Exception`.
+`int` | the idle timeout in minutes

 Set | Type | Description
 --- | --- | ---